Key takeaways

 Is Mounjaro better for weight loss than Ozempic?

-Mounjaro may offer better weight loss results than Ozempic since it mimics GLP-1 and GIP hormones, while Ozempic only targets GLP-1.
-This dual action of Mounjaro may help regulate appetite and improve insulin sensitivity more effectively.
-However, Mounjaro and Ozempic are only FDA-approved to treat type 2 diabetes and are not indicated for weight loss.
-If you are interested in GLP-1 treatment for weight loss, your healthcare provider might recommend medications such as Zepbound, Wegovy, or Saxenda, which are FDA-approved for weight management.
+Mounjaro may offer greater weight loss results than Ozempic, as it mimics both GLP-1 and GIP hormones, while Ozempic targets GLP-1 only.
+This dual-action mechanism may contribute to its effects on appetite, weight, and blood sugar regulation..
+However, both Mounjaro and Ozempic are FDA-approved to treat type 2 diabetes only and are not indicated for weight loss.
+Those interested in GLP-1 treatment for weight loss may want to discuss options such as Zepbound, Wegovy, or Saxenda with a healthcare provider — all of which are FDA-approved for weight management.

 Ozempic Important Safety Information: Read more about serious warnings and safety info.